aquaspy/AquaStar/README.md

 If you want a suggestion for making appimage shortcuts on ChromeOS, Primal_Majin also suggested ![menulibre](https://bluesabre.org/menulibre/), to make it.

+## Searching for Custom Keybinding stuff?

+Open Keybinding.MD in this repository!

 ## Why?

 Update: Following comments are from before Spider got hired into AE.